 The Work Study program is a need-based financial aid program.
 You must complete a FAFSA or TASFA and demonstrate financial need to qualify.
 The program enables you to decrease the costs of attending Texas A&M University-Commerce and reduce overall student debt while you develop employment skills and build your resume.

 You are awarded funds based on eligibility, your response to the FAFSA or TASFA work study question, and available federal and state funding.

 If you are awarded Work Study, follow these steps to complete the process:

 Step 1: Log on to MyLeo to accept the Work Study award and click the link to the training.

 Step 2: Complete the Work Study Training (course #2112468) and permit request (link found within the training).
 A work study permit will be emailed to you upon completion.

 Step 3: Find employment!
 Discover available job opportunities at Hire A Lion.
-Once hired, additional paperwork is required by Human Resources.
+Once hired, you will need to complete additional paperwork as required by Human Resources.
 Please direct questions to your supervisor regarding these and other general employment issues.

 Payment of Work-Study Earnings

 Your accepted Work Study award indicates the maximum amount you may earn during the semester and academic year.
 You will be paid bi-monthly and can choose to pick up your check at the cashier’s window in the McDowell Administration Building (BA) or have it directly deposited to a bank account.

 Work Study eligibility varies by year.
 You must maintain satisfactory academic progress and renew your FAFSA or TASFA each year to remain eligible.
 Completing the FAFSA or TASFA by the priority deadline (January 15) provides the best chance of Work Study eligibility.